Integrate your CI/CD with Astra's OrbitX

 Available CI/CD Integrations

-2. Navigate to the Pentest menu item, and open the project you want to audit from your CI/CD
+From the left sidebar, navigate to Pentest and open the project you want to audit from your CI/CD pipeline.

 GitHub